PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 INTENTIONAL OVER- or UNDER-EXPOSURE - Intentional over-exposure or underexposure is known as increasing or decreasing exposure.
 Many professional photographers will consistently underexpose (decrease exposure of) some slide films on purpose.

-INTERCHANGEABLE LENS - One of a system of lenses of different characteristics, generally focal length variety, each of which fits a given camera body.
+INTERCHANGEABLE LENS - One of a system of detachable lenses of different characteristics, generally focal length variety, each of which fits a given camera body.

 INTERNAL FOCUSING - Lens in which internal lens groups shift during focusing so that the external length of the lens does not change.